 If during the testing phase there is no Zynq available, the TTC commands can be rerouted from the mezzanine to one of the FPGAs using the second MGT connection available on Bank 126.
 The remaining FPGAs will receive these commands on a parallel IO connection.

+Clocking

-jfour.is assumed to have j the PLL chip within a certain rangej There are three different multiples of the TTC clock that are required for the high speed line rates to be tested:
+There are two types of clock sources on jFEX: on-board crystal clocks and the LHC TTC clock, received from the ATCA backplane.
+These clock sources are fed via the clocking circuitry to four FPGAs.
+The 40.08MHz TTC clock is assumed to have too much jitter to drive multi-Gb/s links directly.
+A PLL chip is therefore used to clean up the jitter on this clock.
+To facilitate standalone tests of the high-speed serial links on the jFEX, an on-board crystal clock of 40.08MHz is also provided.
+From the input of 40.08 MHz the PLL chip can generate clocks of frequency n 40.08 MHz within a certain range.
+This flexibility allows the multi-Gb/s links on the jFEX to be driven at a large range of different rates.
+There are three different multiples of the TTC clock that are required for the high speed line rates to be tested:

-9.6 Gb/s: = 6 (or 3)
+9.6 Gb/s: n = 6 (or 3)

-11.2 Gb/s: = 7
+11.2 Gb/s: n = 7

-12.8 (6.4) Gb/s: = 4 (or 8)
+12.8 (6.4) Gb/s: n = 4 (or 8)

-Si5338 was recommended by CERNwas therefore chosen for the prototype.
+The Si5338 was recommended by CERN and was therefore chosen for the prototype.
 The original TTC clock or a jitter-cleaned version of this is also sent to the extension mezzanine.

 A detailed description of the different clocking trees is given in the following subsections.
 I wanted to add one more sentence here… (TODO)